Oliver Stone's unrealized projects: Superman

 In February 2000, Stone was involved in the next Superman film at Warner Bros., from a script by Bill Wisher and Jon Peters attached to produce the project at the time.
 In a March 2000 interview with Stone for E!
 News, he confirmed his interest in directing the film, when Nicolas Cage was still attached to play the role.

 A Star Is Born remake

 On September 15, 2000, Stone was attached to remake A Star is Born (1937) for Warner Bros., with Jamie Foxx attached to star, and Lauryn Hill, Aaliyah and Mariah Carey rumored to play the female lead.
 Stone left the project and Bradley Cooper would ultimately direct and star in the remake, which was released to theaters in 2018.

 American Caesar

-On September 21, 2000, Stone was in negotiations to develop and direct Universal Pictures' thriller American Caesar, about a former war hero.
+On September 21, 2000, Stone was in negotiations to develop and direct Universal Pictures' thriller American Caesar, about a former war hero who discovers corruption in high places.
 Douglas Wick and William Nicholson were reportedly set to re-team on the project as producer and screenwriter, respectively, just as they had done with Gladiator.